 The loss, theft, or damage of a device should be reported to a district or school administrator immediately.
-If a device is lost or damaged as a result of irresponsible behavior, the parent/guardian may be responsible in accordance with board policy.
+If a device is lost or damaged as a result of irresponsible behavior, the parent/quardian may be responsible in accordance with board policy.

-If a device is stolen, the parent/guardian should immediately notify the school administration.
+If a device is stolen, the parent/quardian should immediately notify the school administration.
 At that time, the user or the parent/guardian will be required to file a police report.
 If the stolen device is not reported within three calendar days to a district or school administrator, the parent/guardian may be responsible in accordance with board policy.
+If a student loses or damages their school-issued device charger, they will be responsible for covering the replacement cost in accordance with board policy.